pazerW/alfred-workflows-tyme-starttask-serach/README.md

 For selected tasks in OmniFocus, add the "Now" tag and update the due time to the current time.

 keyword: omt

+### Sync Completed Tasks from OmniFocus to Obsidian

+Synchronize completed projects to Obsidian.

+This includes two scenarios, one for today and one for each week.

+Will synchronize updates and discard abandoned projects.

+Keyword: omsob

+Parameter 1: Sync Weekly Report
+No parameter: Sync Today's Report